 13. To slam or not to slam

 Italians love to complain, especially about politics and the endemic recession, and they love making fun of their political class.
-However, we are also protective of our country, so as long as we are the ones complaining all is fine, but as soon as some “stranger”, for as friendly and Italy-loving as he/she might be, starts slamming a little too hard, we take it personal and stop playing our mandolin.
+However, we are also protective of our country, so as long as we are the ones complaining all is fine, but as soon as some “stranger”, for as friendly and Italy-loving as he/she might be, starts slamming a little too hard, we take it personally and stop playing our mandolin.

 14. Football is the national religion

 When there is a football game in Rome’s stadium roads are closed and traffic and bus routes get diverted, so this is one of the most important things you should know before you travel to Italy.
 If you happen in a big city on the day of a crucial game, please avoid the area right after the end of it, when hooligans from Italy and other countries exchange some cavemen-like insults or even get into fights.

 15. Italy is the country with the most UNESCO-listed sites

 With 51 sites that made it to UNESCO Heritage List, Italy is steady in the first place immediately followed by China that occupies the second place of the podium with 50 UNESCO-listed sites.
 It is said that Italy boasts two or three art masterpieces per capita, and even though we like to play it cool, we are proud of each of them.